axllent/imap-scrub/README.md

 A command-line utility (Linux, Mac & Windows) to reduce the size of your IMAP mailbox through a series of pre-defined rules.
 Each rule contain a series of search modifiers, and one or two actions (`delete`, `remove_attachments`, `save_attachments`).

 I wrote this tool because I receive many emails with attachments that I need for a limited time only.
 After a year or two, these attachments do nothing more than take up space, however I did not want to just delete the emails themselves as many contain information that I would rather keep.
-In another example, certain emails I just do not want to keep at all after a certain period (social media noticiations etc).
+In another example, certain emails I just do not want to keep at all after a certain period (social media notifications etc).

 ## Usage options